shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 1. On the **Custom deployment** blade, specify the following settings and click **Review + create**, followed by **Create** to initiate the deployment:

-    -   Subscription: *the name of your Azure subscription*
+    -   Subscription: the name of your Azure subscription

-    -   Resource group: * Select the name of a resource group* **az12001b-ad-RG-deployment ID**
+    -   Resource group:  Select the name of a resource group **az12001b-ad-RG-Deployment-id**
-    >  **Note**: Get deployment ID from environment page.
+    >  **Note**: you will get the Deployment-id from environment page link of the lab guide.

-    -   Location: *an Azure region where you can deploy Azure VMs*
+    -   Location: an Azure region where you can deploy Azure VMs

     > **Note**: Consider using **East US** or **East US2** regions for deployment of your resources.